jgumbley/phasorsyncrs/docs/adr/adr00_guiding_principles.md

 ## Conclusion

-Adopting these core guiding principles will establish a robust, agile, and extensible foundation for MidiMoke.
+Adopting these core guiding principles will establish a robust, agile, and extensible foundation for PhasorSyncRS.
 These principles, rooted in the Unix philosophy and XP practices, will guide architectural decisions throughout the project's lifecycle and enable the system to evolve while maintaining high performance and quality.